Education is the journey of a lifetime. Let’s get ready for your next steps.

 General Requirements for Montana Colleges:

-- Complete a paper or online application.
+- Complete an online application.
 Application costs can range from $30 - $65.
 For public universities, students should take advantage of College Application Week, where eligible students can apply for one college at no cost or deferred cost, and receive college application guidance.
 To learn more about dates and how the program works, visit our friends at Montana Gear Up.

 - High school transcript - Colleges like to see both the unofficial transcript, which is the record of grades up to your junior year, as well as an official transcript following high school graduation.
 The unofficial transcript is sent in conjunction with the college application and the official transcript is sent at a later date.